nbogie/cyf-react-challenges/challenge-music-keyboard/README.md

 # Look at the first tones.js example

-- Look at the first example from the tones.js examples documentation.
-TODO: hyperlink, markup
+- Look at the first example from the [tones.js documentation](https://tonejs.github.io/).
-- Click the jsfiddle button to experiment with it.
-TODO: naming
+- Load and experiment with [this JSFiddle of that example](https://jsfiddle.net/enz0/f0b2u7ct/)
 - Try to understand the two lines of js code in the example.

 # Try to finish the rest by yourself